Updated September 13, 2017. Changes include:

 People new to search engine optimization can still start using this sheet.
 We’ve now added a “Start Here” column to make it faster than ever to get started.

 For new users of some of these tools, it might not be clear where to find relevant information.
 The “Start Here” column points you to the exact place you can find the details you need.

 Understand what’s at stake

-Filtering for only Outcomes and Causes gives you a quick-and-dirty summary of a site’s strengths and weaknesses.
+Filtering for Outcomes and Causes gives you a quick-and-dirty summary of a site’s strengths and weaknesses.
 This is the first thing I look at when I see a completed audit!